 *The Council for Accreditation of Counseling and Related Educational Programs (CACREP) accredits our Professional Mental Health Counseling and Professional Mental Health Counseling—Addictions specialization under their 2016 standards.

-CAEP Annual Reporting Measures
+CAEP Annual Accountability Measures

-The Council for the Accreditation of Educator Preparation (CAEP) has Annual Reporting Measures used to provide information to the public on both program outcome and program impact.
+The Council for the Accreditation of Educator Preparation (CAEP) Accountability Measures are used to provide information to the public on both program outcomes and program impact.
 Annual updates to these data are made during spring term of the current AY.
 Our focus continues to be on aligning systems and identifying measures that are meaningful for program improvement.

 Following is the list of CAEP measures with links to information that provide supporting evidence for each measure:

 Data must address: (a) completer impact in contributing to P-12 student-learning growth AND (b) completer effectiveness in applying professional knowledge, skills, and dispositions.

 Completer Effectiveness in applying Professional knowledge, Skills, and Dispositions

 - Completer Impact on P-12 Learning and Development

 Measure 2 (Initial and Advanced): Satisfaction of employers and stakeholder involvement.
 (R4.2|R5.3| RA4.1)